svunit/svunit/CONTRIBUTING.md

 Steps:

-- Ensure that the tests pass.
-See
+- Ensure that the tests pass
+  * See [test/README](test/README) for details on how to run the tests